 - How I Went From Finance To UX Design In The Space Of A Year

 - From Pastor To UX Designer—How I Made The Switch

 What You Should Do Now

-If you’d like to speak to an expert Career Advisor for free about how you can get a new job in tech, connect with us.
+If you’d like to speak to an expert program advisor for free about how you can get a new job in tech, connect with us.